apache/incubator-graphar/CONTRIBUTING.rst

 -----------------
 If you have a general question about GraphAr, please don't use the issue tracker for that.
 The issue tracker is a tool to address bugs and feature requests in GraphAr itself.
-Use our `Github Discussions`_. for questions about using GraphAr or issues with your own code:
+Use our `Github Discussions`_ for questions about using GraphAr or issues with your own code:

 Contributing code and documentation changes